splunk/kafka-connect-splunk/README.md

 ##### Optional Settings
 * `splunk.indexes` - Target Splunk indexes to send data to.
 It can be a list of indexes which shall be the same sequence / order as topics.
     > Note: If is possible to inject data from different topics to different indexers.
 For Example prod-topic1,prod-topic2,prod-topic3 can be sent to index prod-index1,prod-index2,prod-index3.
 If the user would like to index all data from multiple topics to the main index, then "main" can be specified.
-Leaving this setting un configured will result in data being routed to the default index configured against the HEC token being used.
+Leaving this setting unconfigured will result in data being routed to the default index configured against the HEC token being used.
 Please note make sure the indexes configured here are in the index list of HEC token, otherwise Splunk HEC will reject the data.
 By default, this setting is empty.
 * `splunk.sources` -  Splunk event source metadata for Kafka topic data.
 Same configuration rules as indexes can be applied here.
-Leaving it non-configured will result in the default source bound to the HEC token.
+Leaving it unconfigured will result in the default source bound to the HEC token.
 By default, this setting is empty.
 * `splunk.sourcetypes` - Splunk event source metadata for Kafka topic data.
 Same configuration rules as indexes can be applied here.
-Leaving it non-configured result in default source bound to HEC token.
+Leaving it unconfigured result in default source bound to HEC token.
 By default, this setting is empty.
 * `splunk.hec.raw` - Valid settings are `true` or `false`.
 When set to `true` the /raw HEC endpoint is used to inject data into Splunk.
 If set to `false` the /event HEC endpoint is used.
 By default, this setting is `false`.
 * `splunk.hec.raw.line.breaker` - This setting is only applicable to /raw HEC endpoint.
 The setting is used to specify a special line breaker to help Splunk break the events correctly.
     > Note: For example, user can specify "#####" as a special line breaker.
 Internally the Splunk Kafka Connector will append this line breaker to every Kafka record to form a clear event boundary and the connector does data injection in batch mode.
 On Splunk side, user can configure **props.conf** to setup line breaker for the sourcetypes, then Splunk will correctly break events for data flowing through /raw HEC endpoint.
 For question "when I should specify line breaker and how", please go to FAQ section.
 By default, this setting is empty.
 * `splunk.hec.json.event.enrichment` -  This setting is only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a list of key value pairs separated by ",".
 The configured enrichment meta data will be indexed along with raw event in Splunk.
 Please note, data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 onwards ([Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE8Y#indexedfield)).
 By default, this setting is empty.
     > Note: For example `org=fin,bu=south-east-us`
 * `splunk.hec.ack.enabled` -  Valid settings are `true` or `false`.
 When set to `true` the Splunk Kafka Connector will poll event ACKs for POST events before check-pointing the Kafka offsets.
 This is used to prevent data loss as this setting implements guaranteed delivery.
 By default, this setting is `true`.
-    > Note: If this setting is enabled to `true` please ensure the corresponding HEC token is also enabled with indexer acknowledgements otherwise the data injection will fail with duplicate data.
+    > Note: If this setting is enabled to `true`, please ensure the corresponding HEC token is also enabled with index acknowledgements otherwise the data injection will fail with duplicate data.
 When set to `false` the Splunk Kafka Connector will simply POST events to Splunk.
-After it receives a HTTP 200 OK response it assumes the events are indexed by Splunk.
-Most of the time this is true; However in cases where Splunk crashes there will be some data loss.
+After it receives a HTTP 200 OK response, it assumes the events are indexed by Splunk.
+Most of the time this is true; however in cases where Splunk crashes there will be some data loss.
 * `splunk.hec.ack.poll.interval` - This setting is only applicable when `splunk.hec.ack.enabled` is set to `true`.
 Internally it controls the event ACKs polling interval.
 By default, this setting is 10 seconds.
 * `splunk.hec.ack.poll.threads` - This setting is used for performance tuning and is only applicable when `splunk.hec.ack.enabled` is set to `true`.
 It controls how many threads should be spawn to poll event ACKs.
 By default it is set to 1.
     > Note: For large Splunk indexer clusters (E.g. 100 indexers) users will want to increase this number.
 Recommended increase is 4 threads to speed up ACK polling.
 * `splunk.hec.ssl.validate.certs` - Valid settings are `true` or `false`.
 Enables or disables HTTPS certification validation.
 By default, this setting is "true".
 * `splunk.hec.http.keepalive` - Valid settings are `true` or `false`.
 Enables or disables HTTP connection keep-alive.
-By default, it is "true"
+By default, it is `true`
 * `splunk.hec.max.http.connection.per.channel` - Controls how many HTTP connections should be created and cached in the HTTP pool for one HEC channel.
 By default this setting is 2.
 * `splunk.hec.total.channels` - Controls the total channels created to perform HEC event POSTs.
 Please refer to the Load balancer section for more details.
 By default this setting is 2.
 * `splunk.hec.max.batch.size` - Maximum batch size when posting events to Splunk.
-The size is the actual number of Kafka events it is not related to byte size.
+The size is the actual number of Kafka events, it is not related to byte size.
 By default this setting is 100.
 * `splunk.hec.threads` - Controls how many threads are spawned to do data injection via HEC in a **single** connector task.
 By default this setting is 1.
 * `splunk.hec.event.timeout` - This setting is only applicable when `splunk.hec.ack.enabled` is set to `true`.
-When events are POSTed to Splunk and before they are ACKed; This setting determines how long the connector will wait before timing out and resending.
+When events are POSTed to Splunk and before they are ACKed, this setting determines how long the connector will wait before timing out and resending.
 By default this setting is 120 seconds.
 * `splunk.hec.socket.timeout` - Internal TCP socket timeout when connecting to Splunk.
 By default this setting is 60 seconds.
 * `splunk.hec.track.data` -  Valid settings are `true` or `false`.
 When configured as `true`, data loss and data injection latency metadata will be indexed along with raw data.
-This setting will only works in conjunction with using /event HEC endpoint (`"splunk.hec.raw" : "false"`).
+This setting will only work in conjunction with using /event HEC endpoint (`"splunk.hec.raw" : "false"`).
 By default this setting is `false`.

 2. **Create** a connector by using the above schema.
 The example below creates a connector called `splunk-prod-financial` for 10 topics with 10 parallel tasks by using  the /event HEC endpoint with acknowledgements enabled.
 The data is injected into a 3 server Splunk Indexer cluster.